patrickjvsa/patrickjvsa/README.md

 i'm starting to use github to keep my repos. there are some comically random stuff and other more serious.

 ### some tools i know 🔭:
-* python, sql, excel, tableau.
+* python, sql, stata, excel, tableau.
 * pandas, plotly, sklearn, xgboost.
 * statistics (regressions, time series).
 * machine learning (clustering, clasification, regression, optimization, anomalies, ensambled methods).